notepad-plus-plus/npp-usermanual/content/docs/session.md

 The Project Panels are similar to the [Folder as Workspace](#folder-as-workspace) panel, but allow you to organize the tree view to your liking, rather than being forced to follow the Windows filesystem hiearchy.

 Double-clicking on a file from the tree-view will open it as a new tab in the Notepad++ editor (or will activate that tab if it's already open).
-Closing the tab for a file from the Project will not remove it from the Folder as Workspace panel, so it's easy to re-open that file.
+Closing the tab for a file from the Project will not remove it from the Project panel, so it's easy to re-open that file.

 There are three Project Panels available from the **View > Project** sub-menu.
 The three Project Panels can be individually docked or floated.